BillJr99/Ursinus-CS173/_pages/Assignments/Thematic/asmt-purpleamerica.md

 StdDraw.filledPolygon(x, y);
 ```

+### What to Do

+When you parse your coordinate file, notice that the minimum and maximum latitude and longitude coordinates are given at the top of the file.
+Read them prior to your loop and store them as your `minX`, `minY`, `maxX`, and `maxY` values.
+Then, in a loop, iterate over your `HashMap` set of counties to obtain the coordinates, and pass the `x` and `y` arrays to the polygon drawing function you drew just above.

 Now that you have an array of x and y coordinates scaled from 0 to 1, you can draw on the screen using these polygons!
 Pass the arrays to `filledPolygon` using the code snippet above (replacing the array we gave you) to draw each region in the country.
 Better yet, you can make a function to do this, so that you can pass the array for each region and draw them one by one!
+Write a function that takes an `ArrayList<Double>` and draws the polygon using the above code snippet.

+Try passing these newly scaled x and y coordinate arrays to your polygon drawing function; they should now render (albeit in a single color).

 ## Part 7: Generating Color Codes from Electoral Votes